alexandre-normand/slackscot/README.md

 * Basic config interface with slack token and storage path.
 * Plugin interface that is a logical grouping of one or many commands and "hear actions" (listeners).
 * Support for various configuration sources/formats via [viper](https://github.com/spf13/viper)
+* Support for bot services providing plugins easy access to the slack web api as well as a `user info` service capable of caching `user info` in memory.

 ### Fancy Features